 Update Nov 2015

 In Feb 2014, when I first wrote the above, I said at the end that I knew I was missing something.
 I now know what that is.
 Lyme Disease.
+(When I say Lyme I mean Lyme and other infections.
+Few people have “just” Lyme and some have other infections but not Lyme.)

 A chance remark by a contact on Facebook around a year ago made me think of Lyme.
 Earlier this year, in April 2015, I sent off to Igenex in the States for a Lyme test kit.
 By then I had made contact with Dr Jess Armine in Philadelphia.
 The test results were sent to him and they were positive.